2018 CIRI Shareholder Tax Information

 - Quarterly dividends (reported in Boxes 1a and 1b on Form 1099-DIV)

 - CIRI Elders’ Settlement Trust distributions (reported in Boxes 1a and 1b on Form 1099-DIV)

 - 7(j) resource payments (reported in Box 3 on Form 1099-MISC)

 - Shareholder prizes (reported in Box 3 on Form 1099-MISC)

-In 2017, CIRI paid $35.69 per share (or $3,569 per 100 shares) in quarterly dividends, which were reported on a 1099-DIV in both Box 1a – Ordinary Dividends, and Box 1b – Qualified Dividends.
-Distributions received in 2017 from the Elders’ Benefit Program are also reported by CIRI on a Form 1099-DIV in both Box 1a and Box 1b.
+In 2018, CIRI paid $37.28 per share (or $3,728 per 100 shares) in quarterly dividends, which are reported on a 1099-DIV in both Box 1a – Ordinary Dividends, and Box 1b – Qualified Dividends.
+Distributions received in 2018 from the Elders’ Benefit Program are also reported by CIRI on a Form 1099-DIV in both Box 1a and Box 1b.
 The Box 1a amount is the total of all taxable distributions CIRI paid for dividends and Elders’ Benefit Program distributions.
 Box 1b shows the same amount and may qualify for a reduced tax rate.
 If you have held your shares for less than one year, please consult your tax advisor regarding the proper treatment of qualified dividends.